Estonian language proficiency examinations

 • blindness: OD-OS 0,05-0.

-You can see the results of the Estonian language proficiency exam by logging into the test database (EIS) or the state portal no later than 40 days after taking the exam.
+You can see the results of the Estonian language proficiency exam by logging into the Test Database (EIS) or the state portal no later than 40 days after taking the exam.
 Results will not be released over the phone.
 The Estonian language proficiency exam certificate is issued electronically.
 Certificates are not issued on paper.

 Electronic certificates are available on the state portal www.eesti.ee.
 After taking the examination, you will receive a notice stating the results and a unique number of your e-certificate.
 This notice will be sent to you by post or e-mail that you have stated on your application.
 Knowing your e-certificate number and personal ID number is sufficient for proving language proficiency to the employer.
-The employer can use these numbers to check whether the certificate is valid through the state portal and will not need a hard copy.
-All officials (language inspectors, notaries, relevant employees of the citizenship and migration divisions of the Police and Border Guard Board) are also able to check certificates by certificate number online.
+The employer can check the truth and validity of the employee's proficiency examination certificate from the examinations information system (EIS) by entering the employee's personal identification code and certificate number.

 The electronic certificate has the same legal force as the certificate in hard copy.
 The e-certificate is supplemented with a digital stamp, which guarantees that the document is authentic.